rsalesc/robox.io/docs/setters/first-steps.md

 ### Update the statement

-Of course, last but not least, we have to update the statement of our problem. {{robox}}
+Of course, last but not least, we have to update the statement of our problem. {{rbx}}
-has its own statement format, called {{roboxTeX}}.
+has its own statement format, called {{rbxTeX}}.

 In `statement/statement.rbx.tex` you will find something like the following: